Betar: United States

 The first U.S. branch of Betar was founded in October 1929, led principally by Joseph Beder, William Katz, Haim Messer, and Israel Posnansky.
 Beder had visited Palestine under the Mandate in the spring of 1929 and come in contact with Betar members there.
 The first activity of Betar USA was a Hanukkah party alongside local branches that already existed in eastern New York and on Manhattan's Lower East Side.

 When the USSR imprisoned the ailing Mikhail Stern because his sons were openly Zionist, seven Betarim from New York City went to the USSR and offered to serve his sentence in his stead.
 The Soviet government refused their proposal and deported them.
 The group was led by Fred Pierce and included Elie Yossef and Gilad Freund.

 Betar maintains a Shaliach in New York City and Cleveland, Ohio.
 The Cleveland chapter offers a fall and spring camp that is open to all cities.
 Betar offers summer and winter tours of Israel.
 It is one of the few movements that offer students a chance to visit the West Bank.
 Both programs allow students to spend time at Kedumin, Itamar, Alon Moreh East Jerusalem, and Hebron.
 They have officially adopted Kedumin as a sister city and spend an extensive time volunteering there.
 The winter tour is for college-age students and runs in late December.

 During the period of the early to mid-1990s, Ronn Torossian served as National President and increased Betar USA membership into the hundreds.
 Previous U.S. leaders included Roey Urman, Glenn Mones, Barry Liben, Fred Pierce (early to mid-1970s), and Benny Rosen (1960s).
 In addition to its programs for younger students, Betar USA has an affiliated program for college-age students called Tagar.
 Betar strongly promotes the emigration of American Jews to Israel.

 Previous Shaliachs in the U.S. have included Sallai Meridor, former Israeli ambassador to the U.S. (late 1980s); Eli Cohen, former Israeli ambassador to Japan (early 1990s); Tova Vagimi; Sharon Tzur; Yitzhak Kerstein; Shlomo Ariav; and Shlomi Levy.

-In 2025, Betar US started what was dubbed the "Pager Campaign" following Israel’s 2024 Lebanon electronic device attacks, where members put pagers in the pockets of or threatened to give pagers to people they perceived as anti-Israel – targeting prominent personalities like United Nations secretary-general António Guterres, Jewish writer Peter Beinart, and Jewish political scientist Norman Finkelstein.
-Beinart characterized it as a death threat.
+Following years of dormancy for the movement in America, Torossian established Betar US in 2024 following the October 7 attacks, with no formal connection to the global organization.
+The group, which Haaretz says is tied to Benjamin Netanyahu's Likud party, has been labeled hate group and added to the Anti-Defamation League's extremism database for its embrace of "Islamophobia [and] harras[ing] Muslims".

+In January 2026, after an investigation by Attorney General of New York Letitia James into alleged violations of New York civil rights law and violent harassment based on "explicit hostility" towards protected groups, Betar US shut down its New York branch, which ran its operational structure as part of the settlement.